documize/html-diff/README.md

     mergedHTML := res[0]
 ```

-First working version, pull requests welcome.

 Only deals with body HTML, so no headers, only what is within the body element.

-Vendors "github.com/mb0/diff" in the diff directory.
-Does not currently vendor "golang.org/x/net/html" or "golang.org/x/net/html/atom".
+Requires Go1.5+, with vendoring support.
+Vendors "github.com/mb0/diff", but does not vendor dependencies "golang.org/x/net/html" or "golang.org/x/net/html/atom".

 Running the tests will create output files in testout/*.html.

-For fuzz-testing using https://github.com/dvyukov/go-fuzz , the Fuzz() function is in fuzz.go .
+For fuzz-testing using https://github.com/dvyukov/go-fuzz , the Fuzz() function is in fuzz.go (as at Feb'16 you need to rename the ```vendor``` directory while you fuzz, and ```go get github.com/mb0/diff``` - an issue with ).

+Pull requests welcome.